 THERAPEUTIC USE OF STEM CELLS

-From a clinical and research point of view, in general, stem cells can be used for drug research and toxicity studies; development and gene regulation studies; genetic modification of laboratory and farm animals (i.e., production and propagation of transgenic animals); and tissue engineering and cell replacement for therapeutic purposes.
+From a clinical and research point of view, stem cells can be used for drug research and toxicity studies, development and gene regulation studies, genetic modification of laboratory and farm animals (i.e. production and propagation of transgenic animals), and tissue engineering and cell replacement for therapeutic purposes.

-The purpose of regenerative medicine is to restore the normal function of human cells, tissues, organs, or to enhance it.
+The purpose of regenerative medicine is to restore or enhance the normal function of human cells, tissues, and organs.
 In terms of their clinical applicability including in autoimmune disorders, cell replacement procedures and therapies that alter the natural course of diseases should be considered.

 Cell replacement

-The idea of using stem cells - as a paradigm for replacing damaged tissues with impaired function - was first introduced after World War II.
-Essentially, researches that led to the fight against radiation injury was the basis for the practical applicability of stem cells.
-To date, stem cell therapy has become an alternative (experimental) tool not only for the treatment of malignant hematological diseases and bone marrow failure, but for almost all other systemic diseases[6,29]
+The idea of using stem cells as a paradigm for replacing damaged tissues with impaired function was first introduced after World War II.
+Essentially, experiments that led to the fight against radiation injury were the basis for the practical applicability of stem cells.
+To date, stem cell therapy has become an alternative (experimental) tool, not only for the treatment of malignant hematological diseases and bone marrow failure, but also for almost all other systemic diseases[6,29]

 .